hpc-carpentry/hpc-python/_episodes/03-lists.md

 {: .output}

 That was a lot of work.
-Numpy lets us do vector math like in R, saving us a lot of effort.
+Numpy lets us do vector maths like in R, saving us a lot of effort.
 The most basic function is `np.array()` which creates a numerical array from a list.
 A numpy array is a collection of numbers that can have any number of dimensions.